fredcooke/freeems-vanilla/README.md

 Please see [FreeEMS.org](http://freeems.org) for the most up to date information and links!

+To casually follow the highlights you can subscribe to our [facebook page](http://www.facebook.com/FreeEMS)!

-Before using FreeEMS read the [disclaimer](http://www.diyefi.org/disclaimer.htm)!
+Before using FreeEMS, please read the [disclaimer](http://www.diyefi.org/disclaimer.htm)!

 If you're wondering why this project was started have a look at [this page](http://www.diyefi.org/why.htm).